JuliaLinearAlgebra/MatrixDepot.jl/doc/user.rst

 We can then write::

-  MatrixDepot.include_generator(FunctionName, "randsym", randsym)
+  MatrixDepot.include_generator(MatrixDepot.FunctionName, "randsym", randsym)
-  MatrixDepot.include_generator(FunctionName, "randorth", randorth)
+  MatrixDepot.include_generator(MatrixDepot.FunctionName, "randorth", randorth)

 and when we are done including generators, we need to update the database::